-In a sea of black hair and headscarves i was the only blonde.
-The only other color that came close were the gray strands of some elder men.
+In a sea of black hair and headscarves I was the only blonde.
+The only other color of hair that came close were the gray strands of some elder men.
 And while pierced left noses were a dime a dozen my right nostril was the only one adorned.
 The tiny diamond I wear there paled in comparison to most of the other stones: large diamonds, red rubies, jeweled hoops.
 Every other woman besides me and the younger children was wearing a sari and all of the men were in some degree of collared shirt.

 Jaime was across the makeshift aisle, separated in boys on one side, girls on the other fashion.
 The men seemed more interested in him than the women were of me.
 At least, more vocally so.
 I got a lot of stares but the questions stopped after “what is your name?” and after everyone who asked inevitably butchered it with something like “Ballrey?”

 It wasn’t so much a room as it was a tent and we all sat crossed legged on green tarps that were laid onto the sand.
 The walls were made up of shiny ruched fabric screens in red and yellow and green stripes, in an almost tie dye.

 Behind a stage that wasn’t used was a sign that looked like a mail-order restaurant billboard, printed with images of a giant sun and people.

 Music was playing from a group with instruments in the front.
 Despite the fact that I seemed to sit a little taller than everyone else, I couldn’t see the band through the crowd.
 Girls were clapping along and a few boys were keeping tune with finger symbols and tambourines.